Farah Pahlavi: Memoir

-Documentaries and theatre play
+Documentaries and play

-In 2009, the Persian-Swedish director Nahid Persson Sarvestani released a feature length documentary about Farah Pahlavi's life, entitled The Queen and I. The film was screened in various International film festivals such as IDFA and Sundance.
-In 2012, the Dutch director Kees Roorda made a theatre play inspired by the life of Farah Pahlavi in exile.
-In the play, Liz Snoijink acted as Farah Diba.
+In 2009, the Persian-Swedish director Nahid Persson Sarvestani released a feature length documentary about Farah Pahlavi's life, entitled The Queen and I. The film was screened in various international film festivals such as the International Documentary Film Festival Amsterdam (IDFA) and Sundance.
+In 2012, the Dutch director Kees Roorda wrote a play inspired by the life of Farah Pahlavi in exile, Liz Snoijink played Farah.